autumn-order/bifrost/README.md

 Create a developer application at <https://developers.eveonline.com/applications>

-- For development set callback URL to `http://localhost:8080/auth/callback`
+- For development set callback URL to `http://localhost:8080/api/auth/callback`
+- Enable all scopes for the application

 ### Configure Environment Variables